eellama/Team-2-MICB-475-2026/README.md

 	- Follow up: How is the Beta Diversity Analysis going?
 (Florence)
 	- Proposal feedback:
 		- Noted on group chat that we intend to edit and resubmit to recover marks.
-		- Identify any specific questions for Bessie
+		- Identify any specific questions for Bessie.
 		- Decide what edits are actually necessary vs unnecessary.
 			- Are we going to meet up sometime to discuss?
-Or individually focus on the sections we originally worked on?
+Or should we individually focus on the sections we originally worked on?

 ### Meeting notes
 	- Alpha diversity update:
 		- Results from Faith's PD and Shannon diversity
-			- Any significant results?
 			- If Faith's PD significant -> Core microbiome analysis & indicator species analysis
 			- If Shannon significant -> DESeq differencial abundance analysis